dflick-pivotal/sentimentr-release/README.md

 Exemplary client:
 - consumes the sentimentr service
-- sends text to the sentimentr service and presents the score received from Sentimentr service
+- sends text to the sentimentr service and presents the score received from sentimentr service
 - spring boot app, spring cloud, bootstrap, angularjs

 ![Alt text](/docs/sentimentr-client.png?raw=true "sentimentr-client")

-Possible execution:
+Options to run the apps:
 - all apps on local machine
 - all apps in elastic runtime
 - service and broker deployed via bosh/bosh release on AWS or bosh-lite and client app in elastic runtime